 The UBC Thunderbirds have an idea of what their 2021/22 season will look like after the cancellation of all national championships this past year.

-At the Canada West Annual General Meeting, conference members signalled their intentions to return to play in the fall with alternative formats being approved to focus on regional competitions.
+At the Canada West Annual General Meeting, conference members signalled their intentions to return to play in the fall with alternative formats [what are these alternative formats?] being approved to focus on regional competitions.

 “In addition to the health and safety concerns that we all have been facing this past year, our members also face a significant amount of financial uncertainty stemming from the COVID-19 pandemic,” said Canada West President Curtis Atkinson.